Healthy Homes - Renters

-Emergency rental assistance for back rent, utilities, or fees may be available from housing advocacy agencies in your local area.
+Emergency rental assistance for back rent, utilities, or fees may be available from housing advocates in your local area.
 If available, assistance will be aimed at people earning less than 80% of the area mean income who have lost income or may lose housing because of the pandemic.

 CDC ordered a temporarily halt to evictions to prevent the spread of coronavirus.
-These Frequently Asked Questions answered by CDC should help renters to better understand the eviction moratorium that lasts through December 31, 2020.
-Reminder, it does not provide emergency rental assistance for back rent, utilities, or fees.
+These Frequently Asked Questions answered by CDC should help renters to better understand the eviction moratorium.
+The eviction moratorium was extended through June 30, 2021.
+This downloaded document gets into the specifics.

 Property Maintenance Codes or Building and Safety Codes are minimum property maintenance standards.
 Codes can apply to residential or non-residential properties or both.
 Codes inspections can occur at any time, though they are most common with new construction or renovation.
 Building Codes help to ensure safety within a building.
 It is important to have buildings up to code.
 Landlords are responsible for meeting Codes.